CTI Academy

 8. Career Paths in Cybersecurity

 The cybersecurity talent shortage continues to grow, with an estimated 3.5 million unfilled positions worldwide.
+CISA publishes free training and career resources for newcomers to the field.
 This gap represents an enormous opportunity for individuals willing to invest in developing the right skills.
 Here are some of the most sought-after roles.

 Certifications Overview